DLFDK/lythfrederiksen-com/src/posts/14-09-2022/_index.md

 Yes, there’s more!

-While src-set-sizes is typically sold as a way to load size-appropriate images, browser-vendors are free to pick and choose [“depending on the user's screen's pixel density, zoom level, and possibly other factors such as the user's network condition”](https://html.spec.whatwg.org/multipage/images.html#introduction-3).
+While src-set-sizes is typically sold as a way to load size-appropriate images, browser-vendors are free to pick and choose between the linked images [“depending on the user's screen's pixel density, zoom level, and possibly other factors such as the user's network condition”](https://html.spec.whatwg.org/multipage/images.html#introduction-3).
 To what extent this actually happens I don’t know - my google-fu wasn’t up to the task of finding any useful answers.
-The script could use the [Network Information API](https://developer.mozilla.org/en-US/docs/Web/API/Network_Information_API) to at least account for basic network conditions, but support is currently limited to Chromium-based browsers.
+The script could use the [Network Information API](https://developer.mozilla.org/en-US/docs/Web/API/Network_Information_API) to at least account for basic network conditions, but support is currently limited to Chromium-based browsers only.

-Speaking of network conditions, today’s high end smartphones have high DPRs - the iPhone 14 is sitting at 3, the Galaxy S22 Ultra at 4 - and thus loading a full screen, pixel perfect image in a timely manner can require significant bandwidth.
+Speaking of network conditions, today’s high end smartphones have high DPRs - the iPhone 14 is sitting at 3, the Galaxy S22 Ultra at 4 - and loading a full screen, pixel perfect image in a timely manner can require significant bandwidth on those devices.
 Doing so on the S22 Ultra  will result in the request of a 1440 by 3088 pixel behemoth.
 And you know what kind of device folks tend to carry with them to places with bad reception?
 Smartphones!
 Shocking, I know!
 For this reason, the script includes an option to limit the DPR on a per-image basis.

 ```html
 <img class="lazyfit" data-max-dpr="2" data-src="..." alt="...">